How to Make Sourdough Starter From Scratch: Easy Step-by-Step Recipe

 - Is your home on the cool side?
 Try to find a warmer spot!

 - Another option is to try opening the lid of your jar.
-Cover it with a coffee filter or something else that will prevent fruit flies or other debris from getting inside inside.
+Cover it with a coffee filter or something else that will prevent fruit flies or other debris from getting inside.

 - Try to feed it with half whole wheat or rye flour, which usually enhances activity.